CQCL/lambeq-docs/docs/glossary.rst

     noise
         Undesired artefacts that cause the measurement outcome of a :term:`quantum circuit` to deviate from the ideal distribution.

+    Oncilla
+        A new experimental end-to-end parser that simplifies the process of generating diagrams from text, minimizing or even eliminating exposure of the user to CCG representations and functionality.
+This parser utilises the :term:`pregroup tree` representation of diagrams.

     parser
         A statistical tool that converts a sentence into a hierarchical representation that reflects the syntactic relationships between the words (a :term:`syntax tree`) based on a specific grammar formalism.